Monty Burns' Fleeing Circus

-"Monty Burns' Fleeing Circus" is the twenty-eighth season season premiere of the American animated television series The Simpsons, and the 597th episode of the series overall.
+"Monty Burns' Fleeing Circus" is the twenty-eighth season premiere of the American animated television series The Simpsons, and the 597th episode of the series overall.
+The episode was directed by Matthew Nastuk and written by Tom Gammill and Max Pross.
 It aired in the United States on Fox on September 25, 2016.
 It's named as a parody of Monty Python's Flying Circus.

+In this episode, Mr. Burns puts on a variety show with Lisa as his assistant but is disturbed by his experiences as a child.
+Amy Schumer and Pendleton Ward guest starred.
+The episode received mixed reviews.

-This episode included references to golfer Arnold Palmer and his eponymous drink, coincidentally airing on the same day as Palmer's death at the age of 87.
+This episode included references to golfer Arnold Palmer and his eponymous drink; it aired on the same day as Palmer's death at the age of 87.

 Plot

 The Simpsons go on a walk through Springfield when they see a group of people looking at the sky in terror as the Lard Lad statue has disappeared.
 With the police unable to do anything, the town's residents are split between rioting and not rioting, which makes the total damage from the riot $0.
 Soon, the Lard Lad company decides to rebrand themselves with a new chrome statue.
 However, the statue immediately has a major issue, as it starts reflecting sun rays into the town, burning it down almost completely.
 Mayor Quimby promises to rebuild the city, but with the lack of progress six months later, the Simpsons beg Mr. Burns to fund the town's reconstruction.
 He agrees with the condition that he can put a variety show on the Springfield Bowl.

 During the auditions, Burns has flashbacks to when he was a child, about to go on stage for the Pee-wee Pageant of 1913 with his mother wishing him good luck.
 Later that day, he goes to Springfield Elementary School looking for performers for the show when he has problems opening a clasp on a clipboard.
 Lisa helps him and Burns decides to hire her as his personal assistant.
 Back at the auditions, Burns has more flashbacks to his childhood presentation, showing that he was the laughingstock for everyone at the bowl and even his mother failed to comfort him.
 After Lisa unintentionally upsets Burns, who flashes back to the traumatic event, he decides to cancel the show.
 Feeling bad for Burns, Lisa gets curious about what happened to him, so Smithers shows her an old recording of his presentation, showing that his suspenders snapped in the middle of his tap-dance presentation, making his pants fall.
 As he went to put them back, his underwear also fell, resulting in everyone laughing at him.
 Later, Lisa manages to convince Burns to make the show.